nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_multiprotocol/objects_multiprotocol.md

-# Objects: Multi-Protocol {#objects_multiprotocol}
+# Objects: Multiprotocol

 In this section, we will see how to create a bucket and let a NFS client access this to be able to do regular folder and files operations.

--   Objects multi-protocol is a new feature with Objects 3.3.1
+-   Objects multiprotocol is a new feature with Objects 3.3.1
--   Multi-protocol feature only works with a fresh install of Object 3.3.1 onwards
+-   Multiprotocol feature only works with a fresh install of Object 3.3.1 onwards
-    -   Upgrading existing Objects 3.2.1 to 3.3.1 or above doesn\'t
-        allow for this functionality (this is due to a MSP integration issue.
+    -   Upgrading existing Objects 3.2.1 to 3.3.1 or above doesn't allow for this functionality (this is due to a MSP integration issue.
 Might be resolved in future)
--   Multi-protocol enabled bucket doesn\'t support versioning of objects that it hosts
+-   Multiprotocol enabled bucket doesn't support versioning of objects that it hosts
 -   This lab uses a fresh install of Objects 3.4.0.2 - Objects multiprotocol feature is available as is